 Located in Washington State’s very own Stone Town, the area rocks with a relaxed vibe sure to appeal to Seattleites tired of the summer tourist crowds.

-This ranch could be used for a variety of uses that include building a home on Lemon Hill with views that include Mount Rainier and Mount St. Helens.
+This ranch could be used for a variety of uses that include building a home or perhaps up to 300 homes on Lemon Hill with views that include Mount Rainier and Mount St. Helens.
 Located within just a short drive is Olympia, one of the more attractive capital cities in the United States.
 Olympia is a clean, mid-sized capital city with a distinctively Pacific Northwest small-town feel.
 Outdoor recreational opportunities are abundant: Olympic National Park, Mount Rainier National Park and the Washington coast are all within a short day’s drive.